mcburton/writing/chapter-four-research-design.markdown

 8. Repeat the process until the research agenda has been satisfied for all practical purposes.
 (Crabtree 2004)

 As of this writing, the EPUB 3 document format is nearly complete.
 The designers of the standards have "built whatever they want," rather quickly for standards designers I might add, and we will shortly witness the deployment of EPUB 3 into "real world settings."
 The latest epub standard is a radical technological advancement to its predecessor, as such it is an _experiment_ that _breaches_ our commonly held expectations of the book.
 EPUB 3 incorporates the latest web technologies enabling interactive, multimedia enriched presentations.
 How this technology, the the possibilities for knowledge dissemination it enables, is an open question.

+### Rendering Visible the Invisible College

+The impact of twitter on the academy at large, is not well understood.
+The use of twitter in the digital humanities is an understudied phenomena.
+The enthusiasm by which digital humanists have incorporated twitter into their scholarly practice may know no equal.
+The rise of twitter has also sparked some consternation.
+Notions of in-crowd/out-crowd (Pannapacker 2011), grey literature, and information overload (????) are not yet fully understood in the realtionship between the digital humanities and twitter.

+Twitter renders visible and public the so-called "invisible college" in the academy.
+The invisible college, or the network of communication between scholars has historically existed as an informal, private communicative space.
+However, new technologies like twitter have begun to change the shape of the conversation.
+New technologies of communication, such as twitter, are not host to a completely new discursive structure within the realm of scholarly communication.
+Twitter conversations, like blogs, are public but do not constitute scholarship in the traditional sense.
+While they exist outside of the realm of scholarly publishing, their visibility within the community makes them an ever increasingly important form of scholarly communication in the digital humanities.

+This research project proposes not only to passively study this phenomena, but also actively engage it directly.
+Through the simultaneous construction of an infrastructure for monitoring & preserving conversational streams, an ongoing discursive analysis of that stream, and a constant "publishing" back into the stream, I hope to both challenge and explore the boundaries of scholarly communities, communication, and publishing.

+It will be easiest to think about this research project as three separate, but interconnected components.
+First, is the design and implementation of an infrastructure for monitoring the twitter conversations of the digital humanities community.
+Second, is a set of analytical practices that can distill and synthesize the threads of conversation on a weekly basis.
+Third, a summary of the conversation will be "published" back into the conversational ecosystem in the form of weekly podcasts, a kind of "this week in tweets" for the digital humanities.